DariusJWright/Math-Practice/README.md

 # Math-Practice
-An app for learners to practice basic math problems
+A simple app for learners to practice basic multiplication problems